edissyum/opencapture/README.md

 It is possible to use file filled with positions and some stuff to retrieve some informations hard to find with REGEX only.
 In this file you'll find to type of metadata, the default one and the custom one.
 Normmally you don't have to touch the default one except the <code>position</code>.
 For the custom ones, you'll have some settings to fill :
-    - regex : use regex present in the JSON file (use the index name. exemple : <code>dateRegex</code>) or create a new one into this file (you need to modifiy the Locale file in order to get this working)
+    - regex  : Use regex present in the JSON file (use the index name. exemple : <code>dateRegex</code>) or create a new one into this file (you need to modifiy the Locale file in order to get this working)
-    - onlyNumber : If true, it could replace some letters by number to avoid error (O will became 0 for exemple) using <code>OCR_ERRORS.xml</code> file
+    - type   : string, number or date.
+If number, it could replace some letters by number to avoid error (O will became 0 for exemple)  <code>OCR_ERRORS.xml</code> file.
+If it's date, it will be formatted
     - column : Column in database, don't forget to add two column (one for name and one for position like 'example' and 'example_position')
-    - target : part of file to search into.
-It could be header, footer or full
+    - target : Part of file to search into.
+It could be <code>header</code>, <code>footer</code> or <code>full</code>

 The positioning mask is named only with the typology number : <code>eg : 1.ini</code>.
 The typology number has to be mentionned in the default_referencial_supplier for each supplier